 Iran’s supreme leader, Ayatollah Ali Khamenei, has blamed the U.S. and Israel for the unrest.
 “This rioting was planned,” he said.
 “These riots and insecurities were designed by America and the Zionist regime and their employees.”

 CNN reports that Iran has charged at least 1,000 people for their alleged involvement in the protests and that trials are ongoing.
-Iranian lawmakers recently urged the judiciary to “show no leniency” toward detained protesters.
-In mid-November, Iran’s Revolutionary Court sentenced a protester to death, and five others were sentenced to five to ten years in prison.
+Iranian lawmakers urged the judiciary to “show no leniency” toward detained protesters.
+Last November, Iran’s Revolutionary Court sentenced a protester to death, and five others were sentenced to five to ten years in prison.
 U.N. experts have urged Iran “to stop using the death penalty as a tool to squash protests,” as international worry mounts that more death sentences could follow.
-At least 20 detainees are currently facing charges punishable by death.
+According to Iran Human Rights, at least 100 Iranians, including five women, are currently facing charges punishable by death.